Azure/azure-cli/doc/private_endpoint_connection_command_guideline.md

 - The `... private-endpoint-connection reject` command should look similar to the following, depending on which features are supported by the service.
 ```
 Arguments
-    --rejection-description         : Comments for the rejection.
+    --description                   : Comments for the rejection.
     --id                            : The ID of the private endpoint connection associated with the Key
                                       Vault(Storage Account).
 If specified --vault-name and --name/-n, this should be omitted.
     --name -n                       : The name of the private endpoint connection associated with the Key